MateCat: Edit log

 During post-editing the tool collects timing information for each segment, which is updated every time the segment is opened and closed.
 Moreover, for each segment, information is collected about the generated suggestions and the one that has actually been post-edited.
 This information is accessible at any time through a link in the Editing Page, named Editing Log.
 The Editing Log page (Figure 1) shows a summary of the overall editing performed so far on the project, such as the average translation speed and post-editing effort and the percentage of top suggestions coming from MT or the TM.
 Moreover, for each segment, sorted from the slowest to the fastest in terms of translation speed, detailed statistics about the performed edit operations are reported.
 This information, with even more details, can be also downloaded as a CSV file to perform a more detailed post-editing analysis.
 While the information shown in the Edit Log page is very useful to monitor progress of a translation project in real time, the CSV file is a fundamental source of information for detailed productivity analyses once the project is ended.

 Applications

 MateCat has been used by the MateCat project to investigate new MT functions and to evaluate them in a real professional setting, in which translators have at their disposal all the sources of information they are used to working with.
 Moreover, taking advantage of its flexibility and ease of use, the tool has been recently used for data collection and education purposes (a course on CAT technology for students in translation studies).
 An initial version of the tool has also been leveraged by the CasmaCat project to create a workbench, particularly suitable for investigating advanced interaction modalities such as interactive MT, eye tracking, and handwritten input.
-Currently the tool is employed by the translation agency Translated for their internal translation projects and is being tested by several international companies, both language service providers and IT companies.
-This has made it possible to collect continuous feedback from hundreds of translators, which, besides helping us to improve the robustness of the tool, is also influencing the way new MT functions will be integrated to supply the best help to the final user.